yoselassie99/What-does-Opportunity-Insight-Data-tell-us-about-the-racial-makeup-of-Californian-colleges-in-2000-/README.md

 San Jose State University has an extremely high Asian/Pacific population share as well as a low "other" share.
 Hispanic and "alien" population shares are close to the state average.

 #### Anchor 5
 Woodbury College has high Black, Hispanic and "Alien" population shares, with Hispanic and Alien specifically having population shares over 1 SD above the average.
+"Other" population share is over 1 SD below the state average.

+## Summary
+-